 Very few of us ever actually read our insurance policy, but that’s exactly what we need to do.
 The latest ISO HO 3 insurance policy may actually exclude coverage for household lawn equipment.

 What does lawn equipment insurance actually cover?
-That of course depends on the type of insurance you have.
-Some policies may exclude your lawn equipment, on the grounds that you once cut your neighbor’s lawn.
+That, of course, depends on the type of insurance you have.
+Some policies may exclude your lawn equipment on the grounds that you once cut your neighbor’s lawn.

 I Don’t Have Mower Cover, So What?

 You don’t have to have insurance, but there’s a real risk beyond the obvious risk of lawn equipment theft.
 Consider for a moment having to replace every small and large piece of garden equipment you own.
-I know I have collected lots of kit, I’ve maintained them and upgraded them over the years, replacing them all at once would sting.
+I know I have collected lots of kit, I’ve maintained them and upgraded them over the years, and replacing them all at once would sting.

 Lawn tractors are pretty expensive.
-Lots of people buy them on credit, finance companies will likely insist you have total loss cover.
-But the most important reason by far, for having insurance….. public liability.
+Lots of people buy them on credit; finance companies will likely insist you have total loss cover.
+But the most important reason, by far, for having insurance….. public liability.
 Imagine your mower causes serious injury to a person, animal, or property.
 Legal, medical, and repair bills could run into millions, certainly enough to bankrupt a homeowner.

 Does Your Policy Cover Mowers?

 OK, so you probably have an insurance policy, and that’s great, but you may not have lawn equipment cover, and here’s why.
-ISO as you may know is the Insurance Services Office and they are an advisory organization for the insurance industry.
+ISO, as you may know, is the Insurance Services Office and they are an advisory organization for the insurance industry.
 They offer various services to insurance companies, including the standardized text for insurance forms.

-Insurance companies don’t have to use these forms but many do.
+Insurance companies don’t have to use these forms, but many do.
 There’s a good chance that your insurance provider uses these forms.
-Depending on which of these ISO forms your policy is written on, will dictate its cover limitations.
+Depending on which of these ISO forms your policy is written on will dictate its cover limitations.

 The policy will have the ISO form code at the top of the document.